digital-ai/release-integration-sdk-workshop/README.md

 ![Digital.ai Release Integration SDK](img/integration-sdk-logo.png)

-# Hands-on Workshop
+# Digital.ai Release Integration SDK Workshop

-To make your job easier, we are bringing a new integration SDK experience.

-Run tasks as containers, using any language or third-party library.
+The Integration SDK for Digital.ai Release allows you to run tasks as containers, using any language or third-party library.

 In this workshop, you will learn how to